Random Scenario Generator

 A player wins this scenario immediately if the opposing Warband flees.
 Otherwise, the player with the most Victory Points at the end of the game is the winner.

-At the end of the game each player scores:
+At the end of the game the attacker scores:

 - 1 VP for each Glorious Deed they completed.